OgbonnahA6/Heritage-Bank/README.md

 #### 1. Stricter Loan Approval for High-Risk Loans:
 Borrowers with lower incomes and high debt-to-income ratios should be subjected to stricter loan approval criteria.
 This could include verifying the borrower’s financial health more thoroughly or offering smaller loan amounts to reduce default risk.
 #### 2. Adjust Interest Rates for Riskier Borrowers:
-Since higher interest rates are associated with default, the lending institution may want to reconsider their pricing strategy.
+Since higher interest rates are associated with default, the lending institution may want to reconsider its pricing strategy.
 Offering more competitive rates to lower-risk borrowers could enhance repayment performance.
 #### 3. Employment and Income Verification:
 Employment length and income appear to be significant indicators of loan performance.
 Consider focusing on borrowers with stable, long-term employment when offering larger loans, or offer repayment plans adjusted to employment stability.
 #### 4. Focus on Large Loan Monitoring: